loopdotcoop/oe-flow/README.md

 + 0.1.1-3           ‘Usage’ section added to ‘README.md’ from ‘git-flow-test-2/README.md’;
 + 1.0.0-rc.1        minor text amends;
 + 1.0.0             oe-flow is ready to use;
++ 1.0.1-1           minor text amends; suggest a ‘Workflow’ section for new projects;